 In the event of a disaster, the health department would need volunteers to help us help the citizens of Morgan County.
 We will need medical staff as well as support and environmental staff.
-If you would be interested in being on our list, please fill out the Volunteer application and send it to us.
+If you would be interested in being on our list, please call 217-245-5111 and ask for the Emergency Preparedness Coordinator.

 Thank you for your support!